cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 A lightweight cloak that regulates body temperature in extreme climates.
-Utilizing advanced thermal insulation and active heating/cooling systems, it provides comfort and protection in both hot and cold environments.
+Utilizing advanced thermal insulation and active thermoregulation systems, it provides comfort and protection in both hot and cold environments.
 Compact and foldable for easy transport.

 #### Hazard Detection Gear

-These handheld devices employ a combination of mass spectrometry and advanced spectroscopy to detect and analyze a wide range of environmental hazards.
+These handheld devices employ a combination of mass spectrometry and advanced spectroscopy to detect and analyse a wide range of environmental hazards.
 They come equipped with a user-friendly holographic interface for real-time data display.